 - jointly about the Chair and Vice Chair or

-- the entire governing body or
+- · the entire LAB or

-- the majority of the governing body
+- the majority of the LAB

-Stage 3 will be heard by the trustees and an independent panel member.
+Stage 3 will be heard by trustees and an independent panel member.

 A complainant may bring someone along to the panel meeting to provide support.
 This can be a relative or friend.
 We do not encourage either party to bring legal representatives to the committee meeting.